Zulfikar996/POS-APP-With-redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 <section id="home">

-<h1 align="center">AsaUlu - Point Of Sales - Front-End</h1>
+<h1 align="center">FamiRest - Point Of Sales - Front-End</h1>

-AsaUlu is a web application that can helps cashier to manage production such as add product, edit product, delete product even order product
+FamiRest is a web application that can helps cashier to manage production such as add product, edit product, delete product even order product
 </section>

 #### Table Of Content